venomj26/snehajha.github.io/_pages/about.md

 I have worked on a few other interesting topics such as pavement management, antimicrobial resistance surveillance, and sentiment analysis towards precision ag using Twitter/X data.

-Beyond my research, I like to play tennis and read books on medieval history.
+Beyond my research, I like to play tennis and read modern history.

 ## Recognitions